dmarcoux-archives/dotfiles-arch_linux/README.md

 ### Introduction

 I decided to create this repo to backup my dotfiles, but also to share what I use.
 Sharing my dotfiles is important to me as it is a way to give back to the community.
 I was inspired by a few repos on GitHub and it helped me tremendously in my quest to fine-tune my setup.
 I use Linux, more specifically Arch Linux, so be aware that I haven't used my dotfiles on another OS or Linux distribution.
-I am not responsible for injuries sustained by people using my dotfiles!

 ### Explanations

 I use GNU Stow to manage my dotfiles as it is simple to use and keeps my home directory clean without any git files.
 To understand how to use GNU Stow, I recommend you to read the link *Using GNU Stow to manage your dotfiles* from the **Credits** section below.

-To manage the different setups I have between my computers, I simply use Git.
-Please have a look at the **Git Workflow** section below for more details.

 ### Quick Install